AdaCore/aunit/doc/aunit_cb/using_aunit_with_restricted_run-time_libraries.rst

 dynamic allocation afterwards by allocating parts of this array upon request.
 Deallocation is not permitted.

-By default, the allocated array is a 100 KB array.
-This value can be changed by modifying its size in the file :samp:`aunit-{<version>}-src/aunit/framework/staticmemory/aunit-memory.adb`.
+By default, an array of 100KB is allocated.
+The size can be changed by modifying the value in the file :samp:`aunit-{<version>}-src/aunit/framework/staticmemory/aunit-memory.adb` before building AUnit.

 .. index:: AUnit.Memory.Utils.Gen_Alloc